 the caster also don’t know who passed or failed the save, so unless they

 already trust you other creatures might not believe you when you tell them

 If a creature is willing to talk, they can prove that they are saying what they believe to be true, and you can know whether or not they believe it to be true.
 But if the creature is incorrect, if you’re lying to other creatures (which they might believe that you are), or if any other number of other things go wrong, this spell simply fails to meet its intended purpose.

 In short, this helps honest creatures prove to you that they are being honest.
 Nothing else.
 If you want to get answers from an unwilling or unhelpful subject, cast Detect Thoughts.

-marching.
-An undead porter won’t complain about their back hurting from hauling your treasure.
+porter won’t complain about their back hurting from hauling your treasure.

 Sure, desecrating the bodies of the dead is “icky” or “evil” depending on

-who you ask, but you can’t pay peasants to work 24/7 in
+who you ask, but you can’t pay peasants to work 24/7 in highly dangerous

 conditions far from home, so sometimes you need to compromise ethics in

 You could technically use this to animate the bodies of big enemies like giants and dragons to make powerful undead warriors to serve you, but try not to do that too much or you’re going to bog down the game with your army of undead.
 Leave that to NPCs, or let the zombie army exist off-screen.
 Also, don’t forget that if you want to keep your undead pets you’ll need to refresh the spell every 24 hours or they’ll revert to their natural behavior, which will often involve trying to kill you for the crime of being both nearby and alive.